SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Deamortized Construction

+First, we describe the mechanism to predict the level, buffer and generation for a a block and then in Section \ref{deamortized:atm} show how to efficiently store the last access time information.

-{\bf Tracking levels for reads.~} Consider a block with logical address $x$ that was last accessed when the value of the global access counter was $c$.
+\paragraph{Identifying Generation} Consider a block with logical address $x$ that was last accessed when the value of the global access counter was $c$.
 Also, let the current value of the global counter be $g$.
-Now, recall that exactly one bucket is written to the write buffer in level $i+1$ after merging two buckets in level $i$ while one bucket is written to the write buffer of level $i$ from level $i-1$. {\em Once all buckets in write buffer in level $i$ ($2^{i+1}$ buckets) are full, all the buckets in the merge buffer have been merged and written to a {\em generation} in the write buffer of level $i+1$ ($2^{i+1}$ buckets).} Thus, the merge buffer now contains duplicates and can be discarded.

-Importantly, this implies that the total occupancy of level $i$ in terms of number of filled buckets (with either real or fake blocks) never exceeds $2^{i+1}$ i.e., $2^{i}$ buckets per each generation.
-In fact, the number of logically occupied buckets is always maintained at $2^{i+1}$ since new writes to the write buffer is performed at the same rate as merges (and subsequently writing to the next level) on the merge buffer.
-Given $g$ and $c$, it is then possible to determine $i$ such that

-If $N < g-c$, then $x$ is in the last level.
-Recall that in the last level $x$ will be at a location determined only by its logical block address and thus can be retrieved trivially.

-The above equation determines the number of levels that have been filled with new data after $x$ has been written.
-Now, $x$ can be in either of the three following buffers: i) $x$ can be in the merge buffer of level $i$, ii) $x$ can be in the write buffer of level $i$ and iii) $x$ can be in the merge buffer of level $i-1$ if the merge hasn't completed.

-{\bf Identifying buffers.~} To identify the correct buffer in which $x$ exists, it is first necessary to determine the number of buckets in the write buffer of level $i$ that was empty when $x$ was written.
-Since the write buffer of a level fills up periodically as a function of the number of new buckets written (write queue flushes), the number of empty buckets can be calculated as follows.
-For level $i$ with a write buffer size of $2^{i+1}$ buckets, the write buffer fills up after every $2^{i+1}$ write queue flushes.
-Thus, when $x$ was written $val = c\%2^{i+1}$ is the number of buckets already completely filled in the write buffer of level $i$.

-Now consider that $r$ buckets were written new to level $i$ after $x$.
-This can be calculate as

-After $x$ was flushed from the write queue, it subsequently moved down the levels as result of more flushes until it reached level $i$.
-This required $g-c-r$ write queue flushes.
-As a result of $g -c- r$ bucket writes, the number of buckets in the write buffer of level $i$ that were filled can be determined as

-At this stage, the $r$ buckets which includes $x$ were written to the write buffer of level $i$.
-Thus, if $b + r > 2^{i+1}$, then $x$ will in the merge buffer of level $i$ because the $r$ bucket writes resulted in the write buffer being full.
-Otherwise, $x$ is in the write buffer.
-Further, if $b < 2^{i}$ then $x$ has been written to generation 0 in the write buffer since this implies that generation 0 was not full when $x$ was merged and written from the merge buffer in level $i-1$.
-Otherwise, $x$ is in generation 1.

-Now, when writes to generation 1 in the write buffer of level $i$ starts, the buckets in the merge buffer for level $i-1$ is discarded/overwritten.
-The buckets in generation 0 of the write buffer of level $i$ now contains all buckets that were part of the previous merge buffer in level $i-1$.
-To determine if generation 0 buckets are full in level $i$, it is enough to check if $b + r > 2^{i}$.
-If true, $x$ can be found in generation 0 of the write buffer.
-Otherwise, $x$ is still part of the merge buffer in level $i-1$.
+Thus, after $x$ was written, the write queue was flushed $g-c$ times more.
+During this time, $x$ moved down the levels due to the merge protocol after every flush.